jdelgit/txml/README.md

 ## To Do
-*Check unit tests
+..*Check unit tests
-*Finish README
+..*Finish README
-*Performance tests
+..*Performance tests
-*Support for string input formats
+..*Support for string input formats